 Further along Westwick Row the demense farm to the manor was built.
 Because of its importance, the tithe barn was built next to it.
 Probably by this time the manor had reverted to the control of St. Albans Abbey, with the Abbey's Steward being installed in one of the manors or farms, and a tenant in another?
 It may also at one time have been considered the principle manor of the estate, especially if this was at a time when the Abbey was in control of the estate.
 By the time Sir Ralph Rowlatt was granted the estate at the dissolution in 1540/41, he may have decided to make Gorhambury the seat of the manor, leaving the demense farm in Westwick Row to a tenant - (Henry Knight by 1569).
 By this time Westwick Row farm had already been given as copyhold property elsewhere, and the manor at the villa site had probably fallen completely into disrepair.
 Ownership of the Westwick Cottage building having gone into Freehold and allowing the continuing alteration and development of the property.

 All this is of course supposition, but it does account for the apparent importance of the properties in Westwick Row, and the equally apparent discrepancies and contradictions in the surviving documents from the period.

 All this uncertainty does also leads to complications when trying to chronicle the history of the area, as properly if the site of the manor was within Gorhambury park, then it was outside our area of study; if on the other hand it was any of the other candidates, then it was within our area of study.
 To make things even more difficult, some documents can be easily attributed to a particular property, whereas others merely refer to either "lands in Westwick" or a "messuage at Westwick".
-Unless I can definitely conclude that a transaction was OUTSIDE our area of study, I have included it in the Chronicle, as on balance it seems more likely to have fallen within the area around Westwick Row, and therefore to be within our area of study.
+Unless I can definitely conclude that a transaction was OUTSIDE our area of study, I have included it in the Chronicle, as on balance it seems more likely to have fallen within the area around Westwick Row, and therefore to be within our area.